laashub/kudo/keps/0022-diagnostics-bundle.md

 - **serviceRef.name**: Name of the service.
 - **serviceRef.port**: Name of the service port.
 MUST be a named port, not an integer value.
-- **path**: URL path to fetch the resource
+- **path**: URL path

-### bundle.filters
+### bundle.redact

-Filters are a list of filters.
-They contain the following keys:
+`bundle.redact` key comprises a list of filters to find and redact sensitive data.
+Each redaction filter contains the following keys:

 - **name**: The human readable name of the filter.
 - **regex** (optional): Regular expression, not encased in slashes, to use.